Post last up-dated: 9 June, 2021

 Since March 2020, there has been a flurry of research on emergency remote learning.
-Most published research to date is of the quick-and-dirty kind: how did students, faculty and administrators react and what are they expecting in the future?
+Most published research up to March 2021 was of the quick-and-dirty kind: how did students, faculty and administrators react and what are they expecting in the future?
 From March, 2021 though we begin to see more extensive and detailed studies emerging.

 We will need to wait some time down the road – if ever – to see what the actual impact on learning has been.
-One year now into the pandemic, more serious and perhaps more reliable and valid research should start to flow.
+Over one year now into the pandemic, more serious and perhaps more reliable and valid research is beginning to flow.
 In the meantime the last year has seen an unprecedented response to an unprecedented emergency.
-We need information and data NOW for planning for September, so let’s take a look at what quick-and-dirty reports show us to date.

 I recommend you look at the sponsors carefully, as there is a lot of commonality between the studies in terms of sponsors, and, as always, please read the actual reports, and not just my biased view of the results.

 - Authors: O’Keefe, L., Rafferty, J., Gunder, A., Vignare, K. (2020).
 Delivering high-quality instruction online in response to COVID-19: Faculty playbook.
 Every Learner Everywhere, May 18.